 Step 1 of a First-Party Dram Shop Case - Preserve Your Right to Sue

 When you have something that's important and valuable, you do what's necessary to protect it.
 Whether it's a family heirloom, a baseball card collection, or a piece of jewelry, you take steps to keep it from getting damaged.
 The same thing applies to first-party dram shop cases.
-There are measures that must be taken to you need to keep such a case from being ruined.
+There are measures that must be taken to keep such a case from being ruined.

 In this article, Texas attorney Michael Grossman will explain what must be done to keep your Texas dram shop case from falling apart.